apache/apisix/docs/en/latest/batch-processor.md

 -->

 The batch processor can be used to aggregate entries(logs/any data) and process them in a batch.
-When the batch_max_size is set to zero the processor will execute each entry immediately.
+When the batch_max_size is set to 1 the processor will execute each entry immediately.
 Setting the batch max size more than 1 will start aggregating the entries until it reaches the max size or the timeout expires.

 ## Configurations